Please do not send confidential informationvia email.

 Send an Email

-Centers for Disease Control (CDC).
-In fact, most people who use tobacco as adults begin using tobacco during their adolescent years.
-Nine out of 10 smokers first try cigarettes by age 18.
-That’s why preventing the use of tobacco products by youth is critical to tobacco-prevention efforts across Mecklenburg County and the U.S.
+Most people who use tobacco as adults begin using tobacco during their adolescent years.
+Did you know 95% of tobacco users start using tobacco products before they are 21 years old?
+That's why preventing the use of tobacco products by youth is critical to tobacco-prevention efforts across Mecklenburg County and the U.S.

-aerosol from vapes or e-cigarettes can also contain toxins that are harmful when breathed in.
+aerosol from vapes or e-cigarettes contains toxins that are harmful when inhaled.

 You can get help quitting by texting DITCHVAPE to 88709.